-He also reveals in his book how some words spelled one way can mean it's opposite when spelled backwards such as the word for "hand" which is yod, that consists of a yod (picture of a hand grasping) and a dalet (door, symbol of a way).
-The word pictograph reveals that the a hand is the way to reach or grasp for something desired or needed.
-If you spell hand backwards, as in dalet, yod, (dai) it forms the word for sufficient or enough. in one direction we have the grasping of something needed, read the other way we have a need fulfilled and satisfied.
+He also reveals in his book how some words spelled one way can mean it's opposite when spelled backward such as the word for "hand" which is "yod", that consists of a "yod" (picture of a hand grasping) and a dalet (door, a symbol of a way).
+The word pictograph reveals that the hand is the way to reach or grasp for something desired or needed.
+If you spell hand backward, as in "dalet", "yod", (dai) it forms the word for sufficient or enough. in one direction we have the grasping of something needed, read the other way we have a need fulfilled and satisfied.

 The lessons are taught by Dr. Danny Ben Gigi, a former professor of Hebrew, who taught at Arizona State University.
 If you enjoy these deeper studies, you will sincerely glean much from them.

-Man is the biology, bread, is the agriculture and word is linguistic.
+Man is the biology, bread is the agriculture and word are linguistic.

 For more info. visit Brad Scott at Wild branch ministries and he also has some you tube videos describing these concepts.
-He can also be fount at Hebrew Roots Network
+He can also be found at Hebrew Roots Network

 Numerics and geometrics

-Another find with Hebrew is that, thematically speaking, God has designed His word by a number system.
+Another finding with Hebrew is that thematically speaking, God has designed His word by a number system.
 No mystic or magic involved.
-It is another form of check and balance to help keep us on the right track as well as add another layer of depth to it's meaning.
+It is another form of check and balance to help keep us on the right track as well as add another layer of depth to its meaning.